 |Functions||Neutralization of the acidic gastric juice, mechanical digestion of chyme, mixing of bile and pancreatic enzymes, absorption of water, electrolytes, and nutrients|

 The duodenum is about 25 to 30 cm long (“twelve fingers' length”), C-shaped and is located in the upper abdomen at the level of L1-L3.
 The head of the pancreas lies in the C loop.
 It may be subdivided into four sections: superior part, descending part, horizontal part and ascending part.

-- The superior part lies intraperitoneally and is enlarged proximally (duodenal bulb).
+- The superior part (first part, D1) lies intraperitoneally and is enlarged proximally (duodenal bulb).
 It is connected to the liver by the hepatoduodenal ligament.
 The superior part ends at the superior duodenal flexure and becomes the descending part.

-- The horizontal part runs from right to left ventrally from the abdominal aorta and inferior vena cava.
+- The horizontal part (inferior or third part, D3) runs from right to left ventrally from the abdominal aorta and inferior vena cava.

 Histologically the duodenum is similar to all the other hollow organs of the gastrointestinal tract: mucosa, submucosa and muscularis.

 - The mucosa consists of simple columnar epithelium (lamina epithelialis), a connective tissue layer (lamina propria) and a smooth muscle layer (lamina muscularis).
 The intestinal epithelial cells (enterocytes) are overlaid by a layer of glycoproteins and mucin.